- What Is Liver Disease In Horses?

 Avoid adding supplements to your horse's diet that can increase their levels of iron or copper.
 Your horse may have a harder time processing Vitamin A, D, and E as well, so you may need to give them double the daily intake of each in their diet during recovery.
 Adding Vitamin C and zinc supplements to their diet may also be helpful.

 If your horse is suffering from particularly harsh side effects with their liver disease, consider adding CBD supplements to their diet.
 CBD supplements are completely organic, toxin, and THC-free.
 This means you can give it your horse without having to worry about worsening their condition.
 While CBD can't directly improve your horse's struggles with liver disease, it can make the symptoms much easier to manage.
 In particular, CBD for horses is great for reducing pain, discomfort, and inflammation.
 It can also improve their sleep cycle and overall mood.
 Your horse shouldn't have to suffer while recovering from liver disease; using CBD can make their recovery as painless as possible.

 Is Liver Disease In Horses Preventable?

 Yes and no. The truth is, it depends on why exactly your horse has liver disease in the first place.
 Since it can be difficult to prevent in some cases, it's important to always be on your toes and seek veterinary assistant as soon as you think you need it.

-In cases where diet is the culprit, you can avoid liver disease development by keeping your horse on a low-protein diet.
+In cases where the diet is the culprit, you can avoid liver disease development by keeping your horse on a low-protein diet.
 Keeping a horse's stress low, pasture clear of weeds, and diet toxin-free will all help prevent liver disease in horses.